digiaco/jolly-campers-p3/clickable_prototype/estimate/ClickablePrototypeEstimate.md

 ## Engagement Protocols & Scope Boundaries

-To ensure the project remains efficient and budget-friendly, the following boundaries apply to the Base Estimate:
+To ensure the project remains efficient and budget-friendly, the following boundaries apply:

 1. **Happy Path Only:** The prototype will demonstrate the ideal success scenario (e.g., a successful booking).
 Error states (e.g., "Card Declined," "No Internet") are excluded unless critical to the flow.

 2. **Static Data:** All graphs, calendars, and analytics (e.g., "Regional occupancy trends") will use hard-coded, dummy data.
 No real-time calculation logic or backend databases will be developed.

-3. **Single-Instance Sync:** The "Cross-Platform Calendar Sync" will demonstrate the connection flow for one platform (e.g., Airbnb) as a representative example, not all connected platforms listed in the scope.
+3. **Multi-Platform Visual, Single Interactive:** *(Updated)* The Calendar Sync Hub will show ALL major platforms visually (Goboony, Paul Camper, Airbnb, Booking.com, Own website iCal), but only ONE platform will have full interactive flow.
+Others will be static representations.

 4. **AI Simulation:** The AI Support Center will use a pre-scripted linear conversation.
 It will not be a functional chatbot capable of answering random free-text questions.

 5. **Device Focus:** The primary design focus is Desktop.

+6. **iFrame Preview Only:** The iFrame booking integration will be a visual mock-up showing the concept.
+No actual embeddable code will be generated.

-6. **Billable Meetings:** All scheduled workshops, reviews, and ad-hoc calls are billable hours.
+7. **Billable Meetings:** All scheduled workshops, reviews, and ad-hoc calls are billable hours.

-7. **The "75% Alert":** We will provide a weekly burn report.
-When 75% of the estimated hours (approx. 115 hours) have been utilized, we will conduct a scope review to prioritize remaining tasks.
+8. **The "75% Alert":** We will provide a weekly burn report.
+When 75% of the estimated hours (approx. 184 hours) have been utilized, we will conduct a scope review to prioritize remaining tasks.

 ---